 a mini-guide for Bath, UK

 When people ask me if I had seen much of the UK, I shamefully inform them that I’ve seen only London and all of Scotland.
-England is full of natural beauty and history and I didn’t realize all that the country housed until I visited Bath.
+England is full of natural beauty and history and I didn’t realize all that the country housed until I went one night away to Bath.
 The Roman influence on architecture and culture is fascinating!
-It left me thirsty to explore more and let me assure you, this is just the beginning… Unfortunately the weather was against us as it snowed hard the night before with the most severe winds and some rain that accompanied the next day.
+It left me thirsty to explore more and let me assure you, this is just the beginning.
+Unfortunately the weather was against us as it snowed hard the night before with the most severe winds and some rain that accompanied the next day.
 That didn’t stop us from trudging along with what the humble city had to offer and that was endless scenery, historical details and the friendliest of people!
-Here’s a little guide of some of the must-dos and must-eats in the Bath!
+Here’s a little guide of some of the must-dos and must-eats on your one night away to Bath!

 This was a random find that I saw on Instagram and I’m glad I took the plunge to make it a visit.
 When you get out of the train station, you might be overwhelmed by the choices of places to grab a quick bite.
 Some friendly franchises are right at your footstep, but if you cross the road you’ll find a selection of sweet cafes.
 Cafe au Lait in Bath was one of these corner cafes that caught my attention.
 We were greeted and immediately steered towards a corner table.
 We ordered coffees and looked through the menu where we found a selection of salads, homemade pizzas (!) and other specialties.
 Everything was incredibly fresh, light and exactly what we needed as I wasn’t too hungry.
 Bonus point is that they also have a baggage storage facility, which we took advantage of!
 PS - you can follow them on Instagram too!